romariorios/apolo/README.md

 command-line.
 Named switches will be attributed a `true` value if they were present and `nil` otherwise; everything else will be assigned its value.

-E.g. (continued from the previous code snippet:
+E.g. (continued from the previous code snippet):

     -- lua script.lua --foo 10 --verbose 20 30 40 50
     assert(opts.foo == '10')